Sergey Nivens - Fotolia

 It has been a year since the last MSP Day and in that time the channel has seen more firms move to increase their services credentials and boost recurring revenues.

-Not only does MSP Day turn the spotlight on the managed services community it also comes with state of the nation research providing an insight into the current state of the market.
+Not only does MSP Day turn the spotlight on the managed services community it also comes with state of the nation research providing an insight into the current state the market.

 This year the Evolving Landscape of the MSP Business Report found that managed services was seen by the channel as the most significant revenue opportunity, dwarfing other potential sources of growth.
 Customers struggling with a lack of in-house skills was now the main catalyst for turning to an MSP for support.